RediSearch/RediSearch/docs/docs/query/full-text.md

 FT.SEARCH index "%word%"
 ```

-The following example finds all documents that contain a word that has a distance of one to the wrongly spelled word 'optamized'.
+The following example finds all documents that contain a word that has a distance of one to the incorrectly spelled word 'optamized'.
 You can see that this matches the word 'optimized'.

 ```
 FT.SEARCH idx:bicycle "%optamized%"